Module II Regular Basic Course Modular Format

 - One additional hand-cuff case *

-- All belt gear must be silver button latch.
-NO COPPER/BRASS OR VELCRO *
+- All Leather gear must be Basket Weaved and Nickel button snap.
+NO COPPER/BRASS/NYLON OR VELCRO.

 - Firearms authorized for recruits are semi-automatic, double-action pistols in 9mm, 10mm, .357, .40-.45 calibers.
 No revolvers are allowed.